zzzprojects/learn-orm/tutorials/dapper-transaction/multi-mapping.md

 In **Dapper.Transaction**, multi mapping is a useful feature that you can use when you have a one-to-one or one-to-many relationship between objects, and you want to load all objects with a single query eagerly.

  - Let's consider our example where we have a one-to-many relationship between an `Author` and its `Book`.
- - Instead of having to do two select statements, one for the `Authors` and one for the `Books` as we have used previously, we can also use one simple SQL Statement.
+ - Instead of having to do two select statements, one for the `Authors` and one for the `Books`, as we have used previously, we can also use one simple SQL Statement.

-Let's have a look into the following SQL query which is a straightforward SQL query using `INNER JOIN` which is joining the authors and the books on the `AuthorId` field.
+Let's look into the following SQL query which is a straightforward SQL query using `INNER JOIN` joining the authors and the books on the `AuthorId` field.

 ```csharp
 SELECT * FROM Authors A